- Where - Uganda (Eastern Africa)

 Main Aims and Objectives

-- 1. Promote peaceful resolution of conflict among youths and communities as a whole trough dialogue, debates, negotiation, mediation, theatre among others;
+- 1. Promote peaceful transformation of conflict among youths and communities as a whole trough dialogue, debates, negotiation, mediation, theatre among others;

 - 2. Integrete training in non-violent conflict resolution skills within youths’ extra-curricular activities in schools and other informal youth groups;